Brick-Seguros/blog-gen/README.md

 ### Overview
 This is a simple tool that generates blog posts from given questions.

-It was built based on a paper called STORM - Synthesis of Topic Outlines through Retrieval and Multi-perspective Question Asking.
+It was built based on a paper called <a href="https://arxiv.org/pdf/2402.14207">STORM<a> - Synthesis of Topic Outlines through
+Retrieval and Multi-perspective Question Asking.

 The intuition to generate a blog post from a given topic is: